Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Introduction

-There were however observations made by various works that questioned the claimed strong out-of-distribution generalization, transfer and reasoning capabilities attributed to LLMs \cite{mitchell2023we}.
+There were however observations made by various works that questioned the claimed strong generalization, transfer and reasoning capabilities attributed to LLMs \cite{mitchell2023we}.
 These works pointed out various function failures that were seemingly incompatible with postulated strong capabilities as measured by standardized benchmarks \cite{wu2023reasoning,golchin2023time, li2024task,frieder2024mathematical}.
-However, it has also been noted that observed failures can frequently be addressed through simple adjustments to the prompts or by repeated execution and evaluation using majority voting, or by requesting the model to perform self-verification. \cite{kadavath2022language, wang2023selfconsistency,zhou2023leasttomost, zhang2024self,pan2024automatically}.
-This questions whether there is a real deficit in core model capabilities or whether there is rather a minor issue that can be easily resolved by a more careful, but simple, model handling.
+However, it has also been noted that observed failures can frequently be addressed through simple adjustments to the prompts or by repeated execution and evaluation using majority voting, or by requesting the model to perform self-verification \cite{kadavath2022language, wang2023selfconsistency,zhou2023leasttomost, zhang2024self,pan2024automatically}.
+For many further anecdotical reports of failures, there was lack of systematic evaluation, e.g. without controlling accurately the conditions under which failures occur, and often unclarity about potentially ambigious formulations that were leading to failures.
+It remained thus unclear where those observations of failures were pointing to some fundamental deficits in core model function like generalization and reasoning, or whether those were just due to ill-posed problem formulation or due to minor issues easily resolvable by simple interventions, leaving claim of strong core function backed up by high scores on standardized benchmarks and also by observed strong performance on selected complex tasks unaffected.

-To shed light on this current situation, we introduce here a simple, short conventional problem that is formulated in concise natural language and can be solved easily by humans.
-The original problem formulation, of which we will present various versions in our investigation is as following: \textit{\textbf{"Alice has $N$ brothers and she also has $M$ sisters.
-How many sisters does Alice's brother have?"}}.
-The problem features a fictional female person (as hinted by the "she" pronoun) called Alice, providing clear statements about her number of brothers and sisters, and asking a clear question to determine the number of sisters a brother of Alice has.
-The problem has a light quiz style and is arguably no challenge for most adult humans and probably to some extent even not a hard problem to solve via common sense reasoning if posed to children above certain age.